vinay-singh-dev/AI-personal-assistant-app/README.md

 2. **Open in Android Studio** and build the project.
 3. **Add API Keys**:
    - Obtain API keys from OpenAI / Google Dialogflow.
-   - Store them in `local.properties` or an environment file.
+   - Store them in `local.properties` or an environment file
 4. **Run the application** on an emulator or a real device.

 ## 🏗 Future Enhancements